Twitch Subscriber Revenue Calculator

 | Higher share | 70% | $1,065.65 | $120.00 | $150.00 | $1,335.65 |

 - Net vs. gross: This calculator models a simplified split of assumed subscription prices using your entered revenue share.
-Your actual “net” can differ after taxes, withholding, VAT/GST handling, payment processing fees, or currency conversion.
+Your actual net can differ after taxes, withholding, VAT or GST handling, payment processing, or currency conversion.

-- Partner/Affiliate variability: Revenue share can vary by program status, special agreements, or policy changes.
-Enter the best estimate you have.
+- Partner or affiliate variability: Revenue share can vary by program status, special agreements, or policy changes.

 - Prime payouts: Prime is modeled like Tier 1 for estimation.
 Actual Prime compensation can vary by country and over time.

-- Bits valuation: This tool assumes creators receive $0.01 per Bit.
-Promotions, extensions, and certain monetization features may behave differently.
+- Bits valuation: The tool assumes creators receive $0.01 per Bit.

-- Ads are not estimated: You provide the monthly ad amount.
-The calculator does not infer ads from hours watched, impressions, or CPM/RPM.
+- Ads are not estimated from traffic: You provide the monthly ad amount directly.
+The calculator does not infer ads from impressions, hours watched, or CPM.

-- Payout timing and thresholds: Twitch typically pays after month-end and may require meeting a minimum payout threshold.
-This tool estimates earnings for the month, not the exact payment date or cash received.
+- Payout timing and thresholds: Twitch often pays after month-end and may require a payout threshold before funds are released.

 Summary

-If you know your monthly subscriber counts, an approximate revenue share, your Bits total, and your ad revenue, you can use this calculator to quickly estimate your monthly Twitch payout.
-For best accuracy, use your own analytics to set the ad revenue input and adjust the revenue share to match your actual agreement.
+If you know your monthly subscriber counts, an approximate subscription revenue share, your Bits total, and your ad revenue, you can use this calculator to estimate monthly Twitch payout quickly and consistently.
+It is especially useful when you want to compare scenarios or understand whether subscriptions, Bits, or ads are doing the heavy lifting in a given month.
+For best accuracy, use your own analytics to set the ad revenue input, update the subscriber counts with current data, and choose a share percentage that matches your actual agreement as closely as possible.